Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-In Section~\ref{sec:eomCM} we have given the equations of motion of non-spinning compact binary systems in the frame of the center-of-mass for general orbits at the 3PN and even 3.5PN order.
-We shall now investigate (in this section and the next one) the explicit solution to those equations.
-In particular, let us discuss the general ``doubly-periodic'' structure of the post-Newtonian solution, closely following Refs.~\cite{Dhouches,D83,DD85}.
+In Sect.~\ref{sec:eomCM} we have investigated the equations of motion of non-spinning compact binary systems in the frame of the center-of-mass for general orbits.
+We shall now (in this section and the next one) look for the explicit solution to those equations.
+In particular, let us discuss the general ``doubly-periodic'' structure of the post-Newtonian solution, closely following \cite{Dhouches,D83,DD85}.

-The 3PN equations of motion admit, when neglecting the radiation reaction terms at 2.5PN order, ten first integrals of the motion corresponding to the conservation of energy, angular momentum, linear momentum, and center of mass position.
-When restricted to the frame of the center of mass, the equations admit four first integrals associated with the energy $E$ and the angular momentum vector $\mathbf{J}$, given in harmonic coordinates at 3PN order by Eqs.~(4.8)\,--\,(4.9) of Ref.~\cite{BI03CM}.
+The 4PN equations of motion admit, when neglecting the radiation reaction terms at 2.5PN and 3.5PN orders, ten first integrals of the motion corresponding to the conservation of energy, angular momentum, linear momentum, and center of mass position.
+When restricted to the frame of the center of mass, the equations admit four first integrals associated with the energy $\dE$ and the angular momentum vector $\mathbf{J}$.

 The motion takes place in the plane orthogonal to $\mathbf{J}$.
-Denoting by $r=\vert\bm{x}\vert$ the binary's orbital separation in that plane, and by $\bm{v}=\bm{v}_1-\bm{v}_2$ the relative velocity, we find that $E$ and $\mathbf{J}$ are functions of $r$, $\dot{r}^2$, $v^2$ and $\bm{x}\times\bm{v}$.
-We adopt polar coordinates $(r, \phi)$ in the orbital plane, and express $E$ and the norm $\mathrm{J}=\vert\mathbf{J}\vert$, thanks to $v^2=\dot{r}^2+r^2\dot{\phi}^2$, as some explicit functions of $r$, $\dot{r}^2$ and $\dot{\phi}$.
-The latter functions can be inverted by means of a straightforward post-Newtonian iteration to give $\dot{r}^2$ and $\dot{\phi}$ in terms of $r$ and the constants of motion $E$ and $\mathrm{J}$.
+Denoting by $r=\vert\bm{x}\vert$ the binary's orbital separation in that plane, and by $\bm{v}=\bm{v}_1-\bm{v}_2$ the relative velocity, we find that $\dE$ and $\mathbf{J}$ are functions of $r$, $\dot{r}^2$, $v^2$ and $\bm{x}\times\bm{v}$.
+We adopt polar coordinates $(r, \phi)$ in the orbital plane, and express $\dE$ and the norm $\dJ=\vert\mathbf{J}\vert$, thanks to $v^2=\dot{r}^2+r^2\dot{\phi}^2$, as some explicit functions of $r$, $\dot{r}^2$ and $\dot{\phi}$.
+The latter functions can be inverted by means of a straightforward post-Newtonian iteration to give $\dot{r}^2$ and $\dot{\phi}$ in terms of $r$ and the constants of motion $\dE$ and $\dJ$.
 Hence,